CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

  	This will allow you to uninstall, reinstall, or completely remove the Scheduler from your computer.

 ChangeLog
+4.12.4
+	-New JSoup-based parser with multi-threaded parsing for faster, more reliable parsing.
+	-Fixed issue with next Term calculation
+	-Fixed issue with Period initialization

 4.12.3
 	-Resolved parsing issue (#11) with the course detail page preventing proper open/closed course detection